Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Conclusions

 In this paper, we have presented a comprehensive system for advanced in-hand slip control, featuring several key components: a parallel gripper that enables fast and precise force control, relative velocity sensors mounted on force-torque sensors that accurately measure both tangential and rotational velocities, and a fast contact property estimation process.
 Additionally, we introduced four slip-aware controllers: slip-avoidance, trajectory-following for linear and rotational slippage, and hinge control.
 The gripper, equipped with these sensors, was mounted on a UR10 robot, and our system was rigorously tested across a wide range of scenarios.
 The results demonstrate that using solely in-hand sensing, our approach advances the state of the art for in-hand slip control.

 This study demonstrates the significant potential of the proposed hardware system.
-However, our immediate focus will be on enhancing sensing capabilities and improving the physical contact properties, with the aim of relaxing the constraint of parallel surfaces or a rigid contact pad.
+However, our immediate focus will be on enhancing the sensing capabilities and improving the physical contact properties to relax the constraint of parallel surfaces or a rigid contact pad, thereby enabling interaction with more complex object geometries.
 Beyond this, the research could branch into various promising directions.
 For instance, future work could explore dynamic movements and manipulation, smoother slippage control, online friction estimation, extend the effective reach of manipulators, slip-aware multi-arm manipulation, manipulation based on external contacts, sensor fusion with external sensors, planning for slip-aware systems, and advancing human-robot interactions.

 \begin{acks} This work was funded by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.\\ Website: \url{https://wasp-sweden.org/} \end{acks} \theendnotes